channingjou/thearqive-backend/README.md

 ✔️ Never work on master branch!

+⚠️ Be sure to branch off the development branch for features WIP

+⚠️ Branch off of the production branch for hot fixes

 ✔️ Create a new branch for each set of related bugs or set of related tasks, naming by: